-By definition eLearning have a more personalized learning environment.
+By definition eLearning has a more personalized learning environment.
 What’s interesting is that students actually have to contribute to this process, becoming responsible participants in the educational development and planning.
-Be careful, learning styles has nothing to do with the concept of Individualized Learning Plans!
+Be careful, learning preferences have nothing to do with the concept of Individualized Learning Plans!
 I highly encourage you to read The Myth of Learning Styles for more information concerning the debunking of Learning Styles.

 The Individualized Learning Plan educational technique follows a very specific structure, which is divided in 4 stages:

 Initially, the learner’s needs are identified and recorded, with the cooperation of parents, instructors, consultants, and ILP experts.

 Subsequently, the curriculum undergoes the necessary adjustments, based on the above mentioned needs, while educational goals are set on an annual, long or short-term basis.

 The third stage includes the completion and implementation of the Individualized Learning Plan, by determining what needs to be taught, the priorities that should be given and the appropriate methodology that should be followed.

 The final stage includes the monitoring and evaluation of the individualized plan’s outcome, based on the initial goals, which includes the assessment of the program’s effectiveness, the creation of problem-solving strategies, and perhaps the development of new goals, activities or methods.

 We shouldn’t also forget that an Individualized Learning Plan should be:

 - Flexible and oriented towards the learner’s future endeavors

 - Focused on the learner’s potential and dynamics